 Dr Lynn-Sayers McHattie

 Lynn-Sayers McHattie is a designer and researcher with over 20 years experience in the Creative Industries.
-She is Programme Director for Design inquiry at the Institute of Design Innovation (InDI) and Programme Director for the Creative Campus practice-based PhD in the Highlands and Islands.
-As well as overseeing the doctoral programme at the Creative Campus, she is Co-Investigator of the AHRC-funded Knowledge Exchange Hub Design in Action (DiA) in the focal area of wellbeing.
+She is Programme Director for Design inquiry and Programme Director for the GSA Highlands and Islands practice-based PhD.
+As well as overseeing the doctoral programme at the campus, she is Co-Investigator of the AHRC-funded Knowledge Exchange Hub Design in Action (DiA) in the focal area of wellbeing.

 Prior to her academic work, she directed research assignments nationally and internationally with both public and private sector clients revealing deep insights that reflect the real needs of people from the lived experience as a practitioner.
 Her current academic research foregrounds questions around research through practice and explores the potential of emergent and experimental Design Innovation approaches including creative practice and critical reflection towards social change that can transform individual and collective wellbeing.